camilothorne/neural_search_demo/README.md

 For the full results, please check the precision, recall and F1-score plots under `results/`.
 Here we give only a high-level summary at rank $k=5$, consisting of micro-averages for the five queries chosen as test set.
+For simplicity we omit any profiling comparisons.

 BM25 and FAISS give somewhat similar results, even though the FAISS method is 2x slower.
 On the other hand, it supports queries with OOV terms.
-Interestingly, reranking with a pre-trained cross encoder (which increases latency > 2x) actually degrades results.
-Fine-tuning the cross-encoder (marked with * below) on our Cranfield training set didn't change performance scores either.
-By contrast, RRF does significatly increases precision.
+The best results are obtained as expected when combining FAISS search with the MS-Marco-trained cross-encoder, with a difference of $+18$ precision points.
+This seems to be due to a) both the bi-encoder and cross-encoder operating in roughly the same embedding space (they are derived from the same base transformer) and b) a greater task similarity between MS-Marco and Cranfield.
+RRF increased precision by $+8$ precision points.

+On the other hand, reranking with the STSB-trained cross encoder degraded results.
+Likely because of misalignment between STSB and Cranfield, leading to underfitting.
+The same happened when using the cross-encoder fine-tuned on Cranfield, but this time likely due to over-fitting to its rather small training set.

 <div align="center">